spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks-hybrid-nodes/import-eks-cluster-enable-hybrid-mode.md

 - Access to your Amazon EKS cluster through kubectl.

   - To access your cluster with kubectl, you can use the AWS CLI's built-in authentication capabilities.
-If you are using a custom OIDC provider, you will need to configure your kubeconfig to use your OIDC provider.
+If you are using a custom OpenID Connect (OIDC) provider, you will need to configure your kubeconfig to use your OIDC provider.

     Refer to the [Access Imported Cluster with Kubectl](#access-imported-cluster-with-kubectl) section for more information.